baradm100/20465-System-Programing-Lab/2018-03-06-Lesson-1/readme.md

 # Comments
 Comment where needed, use common sense.

-To comment in ANSI standart we need to comment like this:
+To comment in ANSI standards we need to comment like this:
 ```c
 /*
 This is a valid comment